ROMAZAST/csad2425ki405zastavnyira09/README.md

 The server is implemented on an **Arduino** device, which listens for requests from the client (Windows Forms).
 The server is responsible for:
 - **Processing Game Logic**: Validating the player's moves, updating the game state, and determining the winner.
 - **Communicating with the Client**: Receiving moves from the client, performing the necessary calculations, and sending updates back to the client.

+# Task 4: Doxygen Documentation

+This task involves adding Doxygen comments to the code and generating documentation based on those comments.

+## What Was Done

+### 1. Added Doxygen Comments
+- All public functions, variables, and fields were documented using Doxygen comments.

+### 2. Configured Doxygen
+- A `Doxyfile` was generated using `doxygen -g` for configuration.
+- The file was set to document `.cs` and `.ino` files, and output was directed to the `./docs` folder.